 Q -- How do I calculate the electrical usage of my HVO System in wattage?

 A -- Add the number of components in your System (ie, oxygen concentrators, HVO Master and Drones).
 Multiply that number by 550 for approximate wattage.
 For example, a 20 Mighty Mite and 3 M10s equals 4 components.
 4 x 550 = 2,200 watts.
 For amperage, multiply each component by 5.
 In this example, 4 components x 5 amps = 20 amps.
 When calculating usage, keep in mind that the system runs about 50-60% of the time during the course of a work day.
 Use our calculator to get an estimate based on your specific requirements.

 Q -- What is the payback period on the HVO System?

-A -- The precise payback period depends on your usage and configuration.
+A -- The precise payback period depends on the cost of oxygen in your region, your usage and the HVO configuration.
 Use our calculator to get an estimated payback period.